 You don’t need this.
-It’s a premium tool that I use in.
-But it really makes it easier for me to craft headlines that are going to perform well.
+It’s a premium tool that I use, and it really makes it easier for me to craft headlines that are going to perform well.

 So, let’s say that my post is gonna be called "10 best Fiverr alternatives You Need to Know About in 2022"

 That’s actually a really good headline, since 89 is super high.
 Headline studio will give me a grade from 0-100 and tell me what does and doesn't work in my headline.

 One last thing that I want to touch on is the "Free Alternative to..." post.
 This kind of post is great for traffic, but it’s not good for conversions or monetization.
 The reason being is that it’s people that want something for free.
 If you just want to drive traffic and build awareness to other tools, you can absolutely do that.